Local tennis teams fall in North Platte

-The Alliance, Gering, and Scottsbluff girls’ tennis teams traveled to North Platte on Friday to take part in a 12-team invite.
+The Alliance, Gering and Scottsbluff girls’ tennis teams traveled to North Platte on Friday, April 1 to take part in a 12-team invite.

 Scottsbluff finished seventh in the invite with 26 points, Alliance finished 11th with 13 and Gering was 12th with nine.